Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 • Service dogs are allowed with visitors who need their assistance.

-• Audio guides are available at the Acropolis Museum, offering visitors a deeper understanding of the exhibits and their history.
+• Audio guides are available at the Acropolis Museum, offering a deeper understanding of the exhibits and their history.

 • The audio guides provide valuable commentary in multiple languages, including English, Greek, French, German, Spanish, Italian, Russian, Chinese, and Japanese.